goku-KaioKen/GAL-Burp-Extension/README.md

 📝 Output files will be timestamped and saved to your selected directory.
 If "Split output" is enabled, each domain gets its own folder and file.

 ---

+## 👨‍💻 Author

+Built with 🧠, ☕, and Burp by **gokuKaioKen**
+Feel free to fork, improve, or submit pull requests!

+---